Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 - disable `via-ir` in the `foundry.toml` configuration
 - delete the entire existing test folder

-**TODO: screenshot of the above changes**

 Our next step is going to be getting all the Chimera scaffolding added to our repo which we'll do using the [Recon Extension](../free_recon_tools/recon_extension.md) because it's the fastest and simplest way.

-> Note: you can also generate your Chimera scaffolding without downloading the extension using the [Recon Builder](../free_recon_tools/builder.md) instead
+> NOTE: you can also generate your Chimera scaffolding without downloading the extension using the [Recon Builder](../free_recon_tools/builder.md) instead

 After having downloaded the extension you'll need to build the project so it can recognize the contract ABIs that we want to scaffold: